wmde/hamcrest-html-matchers/README.md

 Documentation
 -------------
-Information about general Hamcrest usage can be found at [Hamcrest github repository](https://github.com/hamcrest/hamcrest-php).
+Information about general Hamcrest usage can be found at [Hamcrest GitHub repository](https://github.com/hamcrest/hamcrest-php).

 Available Matchers